Instructions for setting up your computer for the practicals

 First install Haskell by installing GHCup (say: “g.h.c. up”).
 Make sure to install GHC 9.4.8 (use ghcup tui in a terminal); at the time of writing, this is the version installed by default by GHCup.
 You do need Cabal (version 3.8 or later), but you will not need Stack.
 For both GHC and Cabal, if you manually install GHCup to install a different version, you will need to set it as default too.
 Installing HLS (Haskell Language Server) is recommended if you use an editor supporting the LSP (such as VSCode – not Visual Studio) and would like interactive diagnostics in your editor when editing Haskell code.

-Update the cabal package index by running cabal update in a terminal.
+Open a new terminal window (to pick up the new system path settings), then update the cabal package index by running cabal update in a terminal.

-For the third practical (Quickhull), you will also need Clang and libffi installed.
+For the third practical (Quickhull), you will also need git, Clang and libffi installed.
 For Clang, any recent version (e.g. ≥ 15) should work.

 We strongly recommend using version control software such as Git, especially when working with someone else (as you will in practicals 2 and 3).